A number of organizations and citizens across Michigan are working to keep oil out of the Great Lakes and spur a

 GROWING THE MOVEMENT

 As a partner in the Oil and Water Don’t Mix Rally, Groundwork Center for Resilient Communities (then called the Michigan Land Use Institute or MLUI) wanted to let more people know about the threat of the aging oil pipelines in our Great Lakes.
 In the spring of 2014 MLUI was invited to participate in a nationwide fundraising contest sponsored by Patagonia and Moosejaw.
 As a result of remarkable public support, MLUI placed 3rd in that nationwide contest, which helped launch this effort to develop this website and a Public Service Announcement that aired on broadcast and cable television across northern Michigan.
-This effort has been a true working partnership of the many organizations listed here as Partners.
+This effort has been a true working partnership of the many organizations involved.

 Watch Our Oil and Water Don't Mix TV Commercial

 It is our desire for the residents of and visitors to Michigan to come together around our common concern: Protecting the amazing resource that is the Great Lakes.
 We invite you to get involved by following any of the links below.
 Share this on Twitter and Facebook and become a part of the solution.

 When you give toward this effort will help to spread the word about the Enbridge Line 5 pipelines that threaten the Straits of Mackinac.
 In turn, we hope to inform even more citizens about this effort so that together we can build the political, legal, and regulatory pressure to keep oil out of the Great Lakes.